- First drive: Audi S3 Sportback S tronic

 Bit harsh.
-But if you want your S3 to look as interesting as possible, we'd recommend a lurid paint job – you can have Python Yellow (seen here) or go for the piercing Turbo Blue of our test car.
+But if you want your S3 to look as interesting as possible (especially when you're buying a hot hatch), we'd recommend a lurid paint job – you can have Python Yellow (seen here) or go for the piercing Turbo Blue of our test car.

 And: boring to drive?
 No. A mere twist of the wrist is all that's needed to have the S3 bounding into corners with puppy-like enthusiasm, thanks to standard Dynamic Steering that gets quicker the faster you go.